erikaduan/r_tips/tutorials/s-positron_setup/s-positron_setup.md

     The formatter `air` is used to:

     - Automatically indent R code.
-    - Splits long lines of code over multiple lines (with a default code line width of 80 characters).
+    - Split long lines of code over multiple lines (with a default code line width of 80 characters).
-    - Standardises the white space around code elements.
+    - Standardise the white space around code elements.
     - Code formatting can be manually disabled by placing `# fmt: skip` in front of an expression.